pymodbus-dev/pymodbus/README.rst

    git checkout dev

+Some distributions have an old pip, which needs to be upgraded:

+   pip install --upgrade pip

 Install required development tools::

    pip install ".[development]"
-   pre-commit install

 Install all (allows creation of documentation etc):

    pip install ".[all]"

-   pre-commit install
+Install git hooks, that helps control the commit and avoid errors when submitting a Pull Request:

+  cp githooks/* .git/hooks

 This installs dependencies in your virtual environment with pointers directly to the pymodbus directory, so any change you make is immediately available as if installed.

-It will also install :code:`pre-commit` git hooks, ensuring your commit are verified.

 The repository contains a number of important branches and tags.
   * **dev** is where all development happens, this branch is not always stable.